F Sharp (programming language)

-F# (pronounced F sharp) is a functional-first, general-purpose, strongly typed, multi-paradigm programming language that encompasses functional, imperative, and object-oriented programming methods.
+F# (pronounced F sharp) is a general-purpose, high-level, strongly typed, multi-paradigm programming language that encompasses functional, imperative, and object-oriented programming methods.
 It is most often used as a cross-platform Common Language Infrastructure (CLI) language on .NET, but can also generate JavaScript and graphics processing unit (GPU) code.

 F# is developed by the F# Software Foundation, Microsoft and open contributors.
 An open source, cross-platform compiler for F# is available from the F# Software Foundation.
 F# is a fully supported language in Visual Studio and JetBrains Rider.
 Plug-ins supporting F# exist for many widely used editors including Visual Studio Code, Vim, and Emacs.